StealthLgn/ClassC-language/README.md

 [const] keyword
 ```

-All user-types (struct,class) is mutable by default\
+All user-types (struct,class) are mutable by default\
 They can change state

 Immutability prevent this changes